 The change in the repo rate and bank rate was announced by Reserve Bank of India (RBI) on 6 June 2018.
 This was announced as part of the second bi-monthly monetary policy statement for 2018-19.
-The bank rate has increased to 6.50% and the repo rate has also seen an increase, rising from 6% to 6.25%.
-The repo rate has seen an increase for the first time in more than four years.
-The last time the repo rate increased was in January 2014.
+The apex body went on increase the Repo Rate for the second time in 2018 on August 1.
+The bank rate has increased to 6.75% from 6.50% and the repo rate has also seen an increase, rising from 6.25% to 6.50%.

 Repo Rate and Bank Rate

 Repo Rate and Bank Rate are the two most popular rates calculated for borrowing and lending activities carried on by commercial and central banks.
 They are the lending rates, at which The Central Bank of India lends funds to commercial banks and other financial institutions in India.
 While both rates are short term tools used to control the cash flow in the market and is often mistaken to be one and the same, there are some noteworthy difference between the two.
 If you take a close look at the current Repo and Bank Rate, you’ll figure out that they both aren’t the same.

 When we experience a financial shortfall, we approach the bank for loans.
 Likewise, when banks fall short of funds, they approach the central bank for financial assistance.
 Repo Rate is the rate at which the country’s central bank, which is RBI in India, lends money to commercial banks during a financial crisis.
 In other words, commercial banks borrow money from Reserve Bank of India by selling securities or bonds with an agreement to repurchase the securities on a certain date at a predetermined price.
 The rate of interest charged by the central bank on the cash borrowed by commercial banks is called the “Repo Rate”.
 For example: if the Repo Rate is 10% and the loan amount borrowed by a commercial bank from RBI is Rs.10,000, the interest paid to the RBI will be Rs.1,000.